Jay-Idrees/Code-Refactor-Semantic-HTML-CSS/readme.md

 * Implementing best practices in structuring code in HTML using nested elements.

-* Implementing CSS styling via Class, Is and elemental selectors
+* Implementing CSS styling via Class and elemental selectors.

 * Linking external files to HTML.

-* Implementing the box model in HTML.
+* Implementing the box model in HTML for each element (nested or otherwise).

 * Masterning Manipulation of cascading style architechure in CSS for website asthetics.